While there are many options available for studying Latin at home, this course offers a unique and living approach:

 We cultivate intellectual habits through active, oral lessons and meaningful, short assignments—reinforcing learning while respecting student time.

-Classes run from August to May, with several holiday breaks.
+Classes run from August to early May.

 In our Living Latin Lessons, I invite students to wade into the deep springs of classical study and explore with pleasure.
 We pursue Latin relationally, as Mason’s students did—deepening our understanding of the language as a whole before focusing on grammatical details.
 We learn basic grammar and vocabulary, discover English derivatives from Latin roots, and acquire a classical pronunciation—all while reading Latin from the start!
 But more than this, our study guides us through an ancient gateway to the foothills of classics and the humanities, initiating an immense number of interests along the way and developing the “historic sense”: